Skip to content

 This unified data layer became the foundation for building high-quality training datasets.

-Data Preparation Implications: A Layered Data Architecture
+Data Preparation Implications:

 The underlying issues encountered in the example above are largely common across most marketing environments.
-To address these in a systematic manner, organizations should adopt a reusable framework for data preparation that is built on five core layers or building blocks:
+To address these in a systematic manner, organizations should adopt a reusable framework for data unification that is built on five core layers or building blocks:

 1. Entity Resolution Across Platforms